libmapper/libmapper/doc/integration_examples/mediapipe_integration.md

 https://user-images.githubusercontent.com/15327742/124510292-dd7b7800-dda9-11eb-81c3-4ec629e3a537.mp4

-## Other Mediapipe Integrations
+## Other MediaPipe Integrations

-While this tutorial focused specifically on the **Mediapipe: Hands** solution, the same principles can be applied to create libmapper devices that integrate with other Mediapipe projects.
+While this tutorial focused specifically on the **MediaPipe Hands** solution, the same principles can be applied to create libmapper devices that integrate with other MediaPipe projects.
 Set up signals to transmit data and use the `set_value()` function to extract landmarks to send across the network.

 We look forward to seeing what other interesting use-cases are implemented with the help of libmapper!